Langhe when to go: small guide

 langhe in winter

-Although Alba and the Langhe are not traditionally known for thermal baths, there are splendid SPAs where you can spend a few hours in perfect, warm relaxation.
+4. Relax in a SPA.
+Even if Alba and the Langhe do not have a thermal tradition, there are wonderful SPA facilities where you can spend a few hours in perfect warm relaxation.

 Still glad to read something about vacationing in the Langhe?